FourBoiga/engineering-portfolio/16bit-cpu/README.md

 [![Blinking Pixel Demo](https://img.youtube.com/vi/Tqd9gcN4IH8/0.jpg)](https://youtu.be/Tqd9gcN4IH8)

 Click the image to watch the **blinking pixel demo** illustrating the CPU driving the screen registers and rendering output in real time.
+The pixel is very small; it is located in the top left corner.

 ---